-The Snyder unit hydrograph is also a synthetic unit hydrograph method.
-It was originally developed to compute the peak flow as the result of a unit of precipitation.
-Additionally, empirical methods have been developed for estimating the time base of the hydrograph and the width at 50% of the peak flow.
-The implementation used in the program utilizes a unit hydrograph generated with the Clark methodology such that the empirical Snyder relationships are maintained.
+The Snyder unit hydrograph is a synthetic unit hydrograph method.
+The original data only supported computing the peak flow as the result of a unit of precipitation.
+Later, equations were developed to estimate the time base of the hydrograph and the width at 50% of the peak flow.
+Since it does not compute all ordinates of the hydrograph, a Clark hydrograph is created in such a way that the Snyder properties are maintained.